What is varicose veins surgery?

 By Dr Omar Abu-Bakr

 Varicose veins, swollen veins which are dark blue or purple in colour, can affect people's confidence and make them self-conscious.
 Treatment is widely available but unfortunately is not always successful and can leads to recurrence of the varicose veins.
-In this article, renowned consultant venous surgeon, Dr Omar Abu-Bakr explains why this can occur and what patients can expect from high quality treatment.
+In this article, renowned consultant venous surgeon, Dr Omar Abu-Bakr explains why this can occur and what patients can expect from high quality varicose vein treatment.
 See more

-By Mr Ian Franklin
+By Mr Iraj Zeynali

 Experts in Varicose veins surgery